 In addition, the Operator of Dams is the principal responder to emergencies at the dams and responsible for coordinating with other agencies.

 The Operator of Dams is the sole employee of the Dams Department, but gets secretarial support from the County Planner’s office.
-Each year, the Operator of Dams provides an Annual Report to the County Board and meets with the Public Infrastructure Committee as necessary.
-He also maintains a small office on the second floor of the County Building.
+Each year, the Operator of Dams provides an Annual Report to the County Board.
+He also maintains a small office on the first floor of the County Building.
 The position is part time only and most of the work is performed at the dams.

 The Department of Dams was created in 2012.
 Mark Stone currently serves as Operator of Dams.